SharmaMahe/rationing-system/README.md

 You can find more info here - https://docs.google.com/document/d/12iUPtQJdN5tspzy2jSz8bqUytWMhcua3Cz38kGXq_Mo/edit?usp=sharing

 ## Prerequisites
-    'go' should be installed on your machine.
+    'go' should be installed on your machine. (min : 1.11)

 ## Installation
 	Execute following commands :